+Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of pupils

+The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person conducting an interview to be trained in safer recruitment techniques

-- Part 3 of the schedule to the Education (Independent Trust Standards) Regulations 2014, which places a duty on academies and independent Trusts to safeguard and promote the welfare of pupils at the Trust - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Statutory guidance on the Prevent duty, which explains Trusts' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR) - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
+The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children

+Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18

+Statutory guidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM

+The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children

+Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children

+Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism

+The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR)

+The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
 This means our governors and headteacher should carefully consider how they are supporting their pupils with regard to these characteristics.
-The Act allows our Trust to take positive action to deal with particular disadvantages affecting pupils (where we can show it's proportionate).
+The Act allows our school to take positive action to deal with particular disadvantages affecting pupils (where we can show it's proportionate).
 This includes making reasonable adjustments for disabled pupils.
-For example, it could include taking positive action to support girls where there's evidence that they're being disproportionately subjected to sexual violence or harassment - The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment and victimisation.
+For example, it could include taking positive action to support girls where there's evidence that they're being disproportionately subjected to sexual violence or harassment

+The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment and victimisation.
 The PSED helps us to focus on key issues of concern and how to improve pupil outcomes.
 Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination

-- The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare Disqualification Regulations") and Childcare Act 2006, which set out who is disqualified from working with children - This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage
+The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare Disqualification Regulations") and Childcare Act 2006, which set out who is disqualified from working with children

+This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage